These cookies weren’t supposed to happen. But man… am I glad they did!

 - 1/2 cup semi-sweet chocolate chips

-- Whisk the flour, baking soda, and salt together in a medium bowl.
+- Whisk the flour, cornstarch, baking soda, and salt together in a medium bowl.
 Set aside.

 - On low speed, slowly mix the dry ingredients into the wet ingredients until combined.
 The cookie dough will be thick.
 Add the pretzels, butterscotch morsels, and chocolate chips and beat on medium speed until combined.
 Cover dough tightly with aluminum foil or plastic wrap and chill for at least 30 minutes and up to 4-5 days.